3DMIN/3DMIN.github.io/_build/bellow.md

 ![apply adhesive spray on moscito net](/images/bellow/IMG_1260.jpg)*apply adhesive spray on moscito net*

-<span class="note">wait about 10 min before mounting moscito net on cardboard, adhesive spray needs to be dry</span>
+<div class="note">Wait about 10 min before mounting moscito net on cardboard, adhesive spray needs to be dry</div>

 ![mounting moscito net on cardboard the same way as transparent adhesive film was mounted before, adjust position of net with hand if necessary, avoid wrinkles!](/images/bellow/IMG_2525.jpg)*mounting moscito net on cardboard the same way as transparent adhesive film was mounted before, adjust position of net with hand if necessary, avoid wrinkles!*